jaumebonet/RosettaSilentToolbox/sphinx-docs/source/installing.rst

 Testing
 -------

-Testing is easier done when adquiring the code as a :ref:`developer <contributing>`.
+Testing is easier when acquiring the code as a :ref:`developer <contributing>`.

 Bugs
 ----